jarrodconnolly/fortis-dungeon-master/README.md

 ## Features.next

+- There is no end state.
+  - The game is designed to be played indefinitely.
+  - Each dungeon is a "room" complete and move to the next.
+  - Gauntlet style game.
 - Websocket API for realtime interactions
   - DM story messages
   - Visual updates as other players take actions